avreal/AutomationScenarios/NornirBasics/readme.md

 >>>
 ~~~

-Now we have a standard dictionary that we can access data from by using its key(s).
+Now we have a standard dictionary whose data we can access by using its key(s).
 See below:

 ~~~python
 >>> output = task_result['Router1'].result